Cubic threefolds moduli and the Monster group: Eisenstein lattices and ball arrangements

 \subsection{Allcock's conjecture}

 The case of prime interest here is when $L$ is even unimodular of signature $(26,2)$.
-Such a lattice is isomorphic to the orthogonal direct sum of three $E_8$ lattices and two standard hyperbolic lattices.
+Such a lattice is unique up to isomorphism, and for example isomorphic to the orthogonal direct sum of three $E_8$ lattices and two standard hyperbolic lattices.
+According to Allcock (see the proof of Thm.\ 5 in \cite{allcock:y555}), the $\rho\in \Orth(L)$ that satisfy $\rho^2+\rho+1=0$ form a single $\Orth(L)$-conjugacy class and hence the Eisenstein lattices that have $L$ as underlying integral lattice are mutually isomorphic.
 We choose $\rho$ such that the resulting Eisenstein lattice $\LL^\A$ is $3\LL_4\operp \HH$.
-The elements of order three in its orthogonal group $\Orth(L)$ that have 1 not as an eigenvalue form a single $\Orth(L)$-conjugacy class (see the proof of Thm.\ 5 in \cite{allcock:y555}) and hence the Eisenstein lattices that have $L$ as underlying integral lattice are mutually isomorphic.

-We shall refer to $\LL^\A$, whose signature is $(13,1)$, as the \emph{Allcock lattice} and write $V^\A$, $\G^\A$, $\BB^\A$, $\BB^{\A,\sg}$ for $V(\LL^\A)$, $\U(\LL^\A)$, $\BB(\LL^\A)$, $\BB(\LL^\A)^\sg$ etc.\
+We shall refer to $\LL^\A$, whose signature is $(13,1)$, as the \emph{Allcock lattice} and write $V^\A$, $\G^\A$, $\BB^\A$ for $V(\LL^\A)$, $\U(\LL^\A)$, $\BB(\LL^\A)$ etc.\

-Allcock and Basak and (in some cases jointly), prove that \begin{enumerate} \item[(i)] $\U(\LL^\A)$ is generated by its triflections (so $\U(\LL^\A)=\G^\A$) and these make up a single conjugacy class in $\G^\A$ (\cite{basakI}, \cite{allcock:y555}), \item[(ii)] $\G^\A$ has five orbits in the set of primitive isotropic sublattices $\II\subset \LL^\A$ and these can be distinguished by the type of the (positive definite) sublattice of $\II^\perp/\II$ generated by its $3$-vectors, which are $(0)$ (the underlying $\ZZ$-lattice is then the Leech lattice), $12\LL_1$, $6\LL_2$, $4\LL_3$ and $3\LL_4$ (\cite{allcock:y555}, Thm.\ 4). \item[(iii)] the $\G^\A$-mirrors in $\BB^\A$ make up a $\G^\A$-Heegner arrangement (in the sense of Definition \ref{def:heegner}): the union $Z^\A$ of its members is, when considered as a reduced divisor, the zero divisor of a $\G^\A$-automorphic form $\Psi_A$ of weight $4$ (\cite{allcock:leech}, Thm.\ 7.1).
+Allcock and Basak and (in some cases jointly), prove that \begin{enumerate} \item[(i)] $\U(\LL^\A)$ is generated by its triflections (so $\U(\LL^\A)=\G^\A$) and these make up a single conjugacy class in $\G^\A$ (\cite{basakI}, \cite{allcock:y555}), \item[(ii)] $\G^\A$ has five orbits in the set of primitive isotropic sublattices $\II\subset \LL^\A$ and these can be distinguished by the type of the (positive definite) sublattice of $\II^\perp/\II$ generated by its $3$-vectors, which are $(0)$ (the underlying $\ZZ$-lattice is then the Leech lattice), $12\LL_1$, $6\LL_2$, $4\LL_3$ and $3\LL_4$ (\cite{allcock:y555}, Thm.\ 4). \item[(iii)] the $\G^\A$-mirrors in $\BB^\A$ make up a $\G^\A$-Heegner arrangement: the union $Z^\A$ of its members is, when considered as a reduced divisor, the zero divisor of a $\G^\A$-automorphic form $\Psi_A$ of weight $4$ (\cite{allcock:leech}, Thm.\ 7.1).

 \end{enumerate} Property (i) implies that $\G^\A$ acts transitively on the mirrors and so $Z^\A_{\G^\A}$ is irreducible in $\BB^\A_{\G^\A}$.